Stylised illustration of a live band by The Jetset Society on stage at a ballroom dance evening

 No, not automatically.
 Professional live music is planned around the room, guest count, occasion and event phase.
 Reception and dinner are treated differently from a later dance floor.

-A DJ or playlist often involves fewer people and a smaller live setup.
-A live band offers more live impact, several professional musicians, custom arrangements, stage presence and musical dramaturgy.
-The right choice depends on the goal of the event.
+A DJ or playlist usually involves fewer people and a smaller live setup.
+A live band offers more live energy: several professional musicians, custom arrangements, stage presence and a musical arc.
+The right choice depends on what the event is meant to achieve.

 Which option fits a ball or gala?

-Balls and galas often benefit from a live band because stage impact, elegance, timing, danceability and musical variety matter.
-Depending on the schedule, additional music solutions can be added for later phases.
+Balls and galas usually favour a live band: stage presence, elegance, timing, a full dance floor and musical variety all matter.
+Depending on the schedule, recorded music can be added for the later stages.

 How do you decide between live band, DJ and playlist?

-The best decision considers occasion, guest count, room, budget, desired impact, music phases and duration.
-If music should be an emotional and visible part of the event, live music is often the stronger choice.
-If music should continue for a very long time after the live programme, an addition can make sense.
+Weigh up the occasion, guest count, room, budget, the atmosphere you want, the parts of the evening and the duration.
+If music should be an emotional, visible part of the event, live music is usually the stronger choice.
+If it needs to run long after the live programme, an addition makes sense.